YanShynkevich/public/help/domains/chem/cheminformatics.md

 * Chem space

-  Explore structural similarity of your molecular data on 2D clusters.
-For dimensionality reduction, you can choose either t-SNE or UMAP method.
+  Explores structural similarity of your molecular data on 2D clusters.
+For dimensionality reduction, you can choose either t-SNE or UMAP algorithm.
 Among distance metrics are Cosine, Sokal, Tanimoto, Assimetric.

 * Elemental Analysis

+  Represents molecules as the sum of its constituent atoms with optional radar plots.

+  > Make use of elemental analysis while filtering molecules with inappropriate atoms

 * Scaffold Tree

+  Constructs tree hierarchy based on molecular scaffolds in your dataset.
+Use the hierarchy for filtering or selecting the corresponding rows in the dataset.

 ## Predict

-Datagrok   enables   machine   learning   predictive   models   by   using chemical properties, descriptors, and fingerprints as features, and the observed properties as results when building predictive models.
+Datagrok   enables   machine   learning   predictive   models   by   using chemical properties, descriptors, and fingerprints as features, and the observed properties as targets.
 This lets researchers build predictive models that can be trained, assessed, executed, reused by other scientists, and used in pipelines.